Preparing your HVAC unit for the winter

 “You wake up and you have no heat. it's everything from thermostats not working right, motors going bad.
 Unfortunately this time of year it's a lot of units needing to be replaced.”

-According to Johnson, the best way to avoid a costly and unexpected replacement is to take preventative measure.
+According to Johnson, the best way to avoid a costly and unexpected replacement is to take preventative measures.
 This includes yearly check ups and services.

 She notes without them, you could face a hefty price tag.